Arash-Seifi/Data-Science-Projects/README.md

 ## Exercise9_Recommender-System
 This code implements a Q-learning-based movie recommender system that adapts to user preferences through interaction.
 It defines a list of movies, each associated with multiple genres and popularity scores, and models user preferences based on their genre interests.
 A reinforcement learning agent selects movies using an epsilon-greedy strategy, updating Q-values based on user feedback.
 The reward function assigns positive or negative scores depending on how well a recommendation matches the user's interests.
 The system interacts with the user, refines recommendations over multiple iterations, and ultimately suggests movies based on learned preferences.

+## Exercise10_SOM-for-Iris-Clustering
+This script applies a Self-Organizing Map (SOM) to cluster the Iris dataset.
+It begins by loading and exploring the dataset, checking for missing values and summarizing data distribution.
+The features are then standardized using StandardScaler before training a 10x10 SOM with a learning rate of 0.5 and a neighborhood radius of 1 over 100 iterations.
+Each data point is assigned to its closest neuron, forming clusters that are visualized using scatter plots.
+The model's clustering quality is evaluated by mapping clusters to original labels, calculating accuracy, and generating a confusion matrix, providing insights into how well the SOM distinguishes between different Iris species.